 Action OHS Consulting has many years of experience working alongside and supporting the aspiring ‘safety leader’ within a broad range of industries.
 Despite consistent safety regulatory activity aimed at improving organisational safety performance, we still encounter significant challenges facing medium and large sized organisations in terms of how they manage safety within their organisation.
 Of those challenges that prevent effective safety management, one key roadblock we see fairly often is this: the attitude – often beneath the exterior – of leadership teams.

-• the inputs required by leaders to drive continuous improvement in safety performance;
+- The inputs required by leaders to drive continuous improvement in safety performance.

 The Concept of Safety Culture within the Workplace